 Simply Natural Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Simply Natural Grain Free product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Simply Natural Grain Free product line includes 2 dry dog foods.

-- Simply Natural Grain Free Chicken and Vegetable
+- Simply Natural Grain Free Chicken and Vegetables [M]

 Dry Dog Food

 Estimated Dry Matter Nutrient Content